mdrichardson/notes/CS Basics/Algorithms/Sorting.md

 ## Bubble

-1. Starts at end of list
+1. Starts at start of list
 2. If next item is smaller, they swap places and this continues until next item is no longer smaller
 3. Starts over